acactown/simple-pipeline-poc/NOTES.md

 - 🔧 Validate the codebase
 - 🔨 Lint the codebase
 - 🧪 Test the codebase
-- 📦️ Create a new release
+- 📦️ Create a new release (version bump, changelog, release notes)

 ---